GreptimeTeam/docs/docs/nightly/en/user-guide/logs/quick-start.md

 ## Write logs by Pipeline

-Using a pipeline allows you to automatically format and transform the log message into multiple columns, as well as create tables automatically.
+Using a pipeline allows you to automatically parse and transform the log message into multiple columns, as well as create tables automatically.

 ### Create a Pipeline